tildeinstitute/tildewiki/README.md

 A wiki engine designed for the needs of the [tildeverse](https://tildeverse.org)

 Uses a patched copy of [russross/blackfriday](https://github.com/russross/blackfriday) ([gopkg](https://gopkg.in/russross/blackfriday.v2)) as the markdown parser.
-The patch allows injection of arbitrary `<meta .../>` tags into the document header during the markdown-&gt;html translation.
+The patch allows injection of arbitrary `<meta.../>` tags into the document header during the `markdown->html` translation.
 I'll be submitting a PR of my change once I patch the development codebase.

 The patched repository lives at: [gbmor-forks/blackfriday.v2-patched](https://github.com/gbmor-forks/blackfriday.v2-patched)